Dr Gabriela Gomez

 Economics of Infectious Diseases

-My research interests include economic evaluations of the scale-up of new/shortened/re-purposed regimens for first line or MDR treatment of TB, and, more broadly, the use of cost data and models in economic evaluations.
+My research interests include equity-informative analyses to inform priority setting using transmission models and economic evaluations of the scale-up of new technologies in HIV and TB, such as shortened/re-purposed regimens for first line and MDR treatment of TB.
+More broadly, the imporving standards and use of cost data in transmission models.
 I am a member of the TB Modelling and Analysis Consortium (TB MAC) and the Global Health Cost Consortium.